RondeSC/Miller_Shuffle_Algo/README.md

 Application note for use of small list sizes:
 ------------------
-For very small values of "listSize" some randomness factors (e.g. output permutations) are better: with MS-b over MS-c when listSize<50 with MS-lite over MS-c when listSize<30
+For very small values of "listSize" some randomness factors (e.g. output permutations) are better: with MS-d over any earlier variant.
+MS-lite is as acceptable as it ever is.

 Albeit, I don't think anyone generally could notice the difference, without doing a statistical analysis of a large sample.
 An example use case is where I selected 3 unique moles out of 5 in a whack-a-mole game: